 Part 1 of the College Research Series encourages students to find their Why before they dive into researching their college list.
 Knowing Why College? gives students clarity and direction for the next step - identifying their college priorities.

 College priorities are the key characteristics that will make the colleges on a student’s list a good match for them.
 The colleges that meet a student's top priorities are places where they will most likely thrive and succeed (and be less likely to transfer).

 Most teens skim the surface when considering college characteristics.
 They look at geographic location, college size, or academic programs.
 But there are many other academic, cultural, geographic, and financial factors to consider, which students may miss simply because they haven't taken the time to think about them.
 They aren't sure what questions to ask.
 College priorities are revealed when students ask themselves questions that get to the heart of, “What do I hope to get out of my college experience, both during and after?”

-At the end of the article, I’ll share a tool that will help your teen quickly sort and keep track of their priorities.
-I find students tend to get the most benefit from this tool after they have asked themselves the following questions.
+Read to the end to learn about CORSAVA -- a free tool that will help your teen quickly sort and keep track of their priorities.
+Students tend to get the most benefit from this tool after they have asked themselves the following questions.

 Questions to help you figure out your College Priorities

 The tricky thing about priorities is that they can be hard to pin down when thinking about a future you’ve yet to experience.
 You can begin by using your current experiences as a guide.
 Think about what you have and haven’t found important, rewarding, and helpful in your high school experience.